14 Things You Didn’t Know About Costco’s $5.99 Pumpkin Pie

 If you go the route of buying the pie in store well in advance, you’re in luck—you absolutely can pop it in the freezer.
 Just note that you’re probably best off freezing it before you open it rather than freezing only part of the pie after you’ve eaten some (which is good news if you’re buying it, say, now to eat on Thanksgiving).
 If you find yourself in Costco this season, consider picking one up—if only to see what all the fuss is about.
 Can’t wait for the holiday?
 Brush up on this Thanksgiving trivia to prepare!

 When it comes to its offerings, Costco tends to go big, and its pumpkin pie is no exception.
 Each pie measures a full foot in diameter and weighs in at 58 ounces—that’s more than three and a half pounds!
 If you’re serving a hungry crowd on Thanksgiving, this mega-pastry provides more than enough bang for your buck.
 Here are more things at Costco you can’t buy anywhere else.

 Pam Susemiehl/Getty Images

 Once just isn’t enough

-Costco uses a variety called Dickinson pumpkins for all of its pies—the same type used in Libby’s pumpkin products.
+Costco uses a variety called Dickinson pumpkins for all its pies—the same type used in Libby’s pumpkin products.
 As for the other ingredients that combine to produce the perfect pie, the recipe is comfortingly simple.
-Totally free of preservatives, the pies contain eggs, water, and a dry mix of ingredients like sugar and spices in addition to the twice-cooked pumpkin puree.
+Totally free of preservatives, the pies contain eggs, water and a dry mix of ingredients like sugar and spices in addition to the twice-cooked pumpkin puree.
 These are the Kirkland items you should always be buying at Costco.

 They’ve been around a while